Chapters of 2 Maccabees: Chapter 4

 Chapter 4 is where the main history begins.
 It depicts the turbulent temple politics of 175–168 BCE that saw the succession of Onias III, Jason, and Menelaus as High Priest.
 Simon, from Chapter 3, continues his dispute with Onias III; Onias complains to the king about him.
 After Seleucus IV's death, Antiochus IV Epiphanes comes to the throne (~175 BCE).
 Jason, a brother of Onias III, offers a larger tribute to Antiochus than what Onias was paying, and is appointed the new High Priest.
 He additionally acquires permission to reform parts of the city along Greek lines and to found a gymnasium for the education of the young in the Greek style.
 The author accuses High Priest Jason of treating lightly the ancestral rights and guarantees of autonomy to the Jews with his innovations, and being impious and unpriestly.
 Three years into Jason's rule, Menelaus, the brother of Simon who had disputed with Onias III earlier, was sent to the king to bring the temple's tribute.
 Menelaus betrayed Jason, however, and offered Antiochus IV an even higher tribute if he was given the office of High Priest instead.
 His gambit successful, Menelaus returned to Jerusalem with the king's orders to make him the new High Priest.
 Jason was forced into exile to live among the Ammonites.
 While Jason was an impious "Hellenizer", the author depicts Menelaus as both a Hellenizer and an outright criminal.
 Menelaus embezzles golden artifacts from the Temple to sell.

 Back in Antioch, the king is away with the army to stabilize the discontent cities of Tarsus and Mallus in Cilicia, in the Anatolian peninsula.
 He appoints a regent named Andronicus to be in charge during his absence.
 Menelaus bribes Andronicus with such stolen treasure as well.
 Onias III accuses Menelaus of the crime, then seeks sanctuary at a Greek shrine in Daphne.
 Menelaus and Andronicus plot to get rid of Onias III, and Andronicus lures him outside the shrine to murder him.
 Jews and righteous Greeks alike petition the king for justice for Andronicus's murder of Onias; Antiochus IV agrees and executes Andronicus on the same spot he killed Onias.
 Back in Jerusalem, Menelaus is deeply unpopular for his continuing sale of golden vessels from the Temple.
 He appoints a man named Lysimachus, one of his temple-robbers, to form a private police force to defend his rule.
 Protesters and Lysimachus's force fight it out; the protesters prevail, and Lysimachus is defeated poetically near the treasury he had stolen from.
 The Jews send a delegation to Tyre where the king is traveling to accuse Menelaus of his crimes.
-Menelaus, however, sends a bribe to Ptolemy, son of Dorymenes, a prominent Seleucid official who advocates on his behalf to Antiochus IV.
+Menelaus, however, sends a bribe to Ptolemy, son of Dorymenes, a Seleucid official who advocates on his behalf to Antiochus IV.
 Menelaus is acquitted of the accusations, and the accusers themselves are executed.
 As the chapter concludes, Menelaus continues in office thanks to Ptolemy's greed.